maciejtarsa/dbt-on-snowflake/README.md

   ENABLED = TRUE;
 ```

-While you could now create a git repository, there is currently to programmatically create a workspace and connect it to an existing git repository object.
+While you could now create a git repository programatically, there is currently to programmatic way create a workspace and connect it to an existing git repository object.
 Hence the next step needs to be done in the UI.

 ![Snowflake User interface for creating a workspace](images/create.workspace.png)

+In order to use the sample git repo from Snowflake - we also needs some sample data, instructions how to create and load it can be found in that repo under setup.

 ## Working example